 Tadej Pogačar is one of, if not the best climber in the world.
 He'll be a major favourite for the polka-dot jersey again.
 Nairo Quintana is chasing the polka-dot jersey and stage victories this year instead of the yellow jersey.
 However, we think Israel Start-Up Nation's Mike Woods has a great chance.
 The Canadian has always been a strong puncher but is showing his best form on longer mountain passes this season.
 He is an offensive rider too, meaning he's our pick to win the polka-dot jersey at the Tour de France in 2021.

 Green Jersey / Points Classification

 Image credit: Alex Whitehead/SWpix

-How has this jersey not been renamed after Peter Sagan yet?
-The Slovak won the green jersey on seven occasions between 2012 and 2019.
+How has the green jersey not been renamed after Peter Sagan yet?
+The Slovak won the jersey on seven occasions between 2012 and 2019.
 However, he was beaten to the post last season by Sam Bennett.
-Sagan will be back with vengeance, he doesn’t have the pure sprinting ability to match the best on a flat finish but his climbing skills will help him accumulate points where others can’t.
+Sagan will be back with vengeance this year.
+He doesn’t have the pure sprinting ability to match the best on a flat finish, but his climbing skills will help him accumulate points where others can’t.

-Talking of accumulating points where other can’t, how about Wout Van Aert?
+Talking of accumulating points where others can’t, how about Wout Van Aert?
 The Belgian superstar won two stages last season but was denied the chance to fight for green as he was strictly on domestique duty.
-If he’s given the green light (pun intended) this year, he is the favourite.
+If he’s given the green light (pun intended) this year, he is a top favourite.